 Student Facility Assistants (SFAs), under the supervision and direction of the Assistant Director of Residential Facilities, are responsible for assisting in the inspection, assessment, reporting, and resolution of maintenance concerns within the residential facilities.
 SFAs assist with maintenance and minor construction projects.
-SFAs will also be responsible for assisting in the furniture inventory process, which consists of labeling, scanning labels, taking and loading photos into the furniture computer database.

 - A pleasant and professional demeanor